fred4impact/FastAPiandSqlalchemy/README.md

 -- deploymnet steps

-# How I Deploy and run the API endpoint on AWS EC2 usiing supervisor and uvicorn
+# How I deploy and run these fastAPI endpoint on AWS EC2 usiing supervisor and uvicorn

 ## Steps